rsarwal/Python/Delhi_AQI/README.md

 ## Key Insights

-- **High Pollution Areas**: Certain locations in Delhi consistently report higher AQI levels, often exceeding the safe limit.
-- **Pollution Peaks**: The AQI levels are highest during the winter months, particularly due to factors like crop burning in nearby areas and lower wind speeds.
+- **Pollution Peaks & Seasonal Trends**: The AQI levels are highest during the winter months, particularly due to factors like crop burning in nearby areas and lower wind speeds.
+Higher AQI values for both PM2.5 and PM10 are observed during the winter months (Nov-Feb), likely due to stubble burning and other seasonal factors in Delhi.
 - **Pollutants Correlation**: PM2.5 and PM10 levels are strongly correlated with the AQI, indicating their significant contribution to air quality deterioration.
+We found that PM2.5 and PM10 show strong positive correlations with several other pollutants, particularly NOx and SO2, suggesting that industrial emissions contribute significantly to air quality deterioration.
+-**Trend Analysis**: AQI for both PM2.5 and PM10 showed significant fluctuations over the years, with PM2.5 often being the more dominant pollutant in terms of AQI levels.
+- **Outliers**: A few significant outliers were detected, which can be attributed to unusual events such as heavy pollution episodes.

+**Conclusion**: Air quality in Delhi remains a major concern, particularly in winter, and further measures to reduce pollutants like PM2.5 and NOx are necessary.

 ## Visualizations